+- Recruitment yields at each clinical center

 - Summaries of certifications

 - Site visit summaries

 - Adverse events

 - Deviations from protocol

 - Missed visits, refusals, losses to follow-up

 - Adherence

 - Errors in collection, labeling, storage, shipping of laboratory specimens or other materials to central reading centers

 7.B.8.
 Site Visits.
-The Coordinating Center will arrange a site visit program to each center to promote communication, answer questions, and ensure that study procedures are understood and correctly carried out.
-The site visit program will provide a mechanism to encourage the effective and standardized delivery of recruitment efforts and the collection of appropriate and valid data within each of the Teen-LABS study clinic sites.
-Members of the site visit team will be selected by the Coordinating Center and will include the Central Coordinator from the Coordinating Center and may include other personnel from the DCC, the NIDDK, along with one or more personnel from selected centers.
+As needed, the Coordinating Center had arranged a site visit program to each center to promote communication, answer questions, and ensure that study procedures are understood and correctly carried out.
+Since all data are now collected via REDCap and all visits are done by Quest, we no longer complete site visits.

+Previous process: The site visit program will provide a mechanism to encourage the effective and standardized delivery of recruitment efforts and the collection of appropriate and valid data within each of the Teen-LABS study clinic sites.
+Members of the site visit team will be selected by the Coordinating Center and will include the Deputy and/or Central Coordinator from the Coordinating Center and may include other personnel from the DCC, the NIDDK, along with one or more personnel from selected centers.
 Site visits may also be performed if consistent departures from the Protocol and Manual of Procedures are detected.
 Retraining may be done as needed during these visits, depending on the availability of staff.

-7.C.
+- 7.C.
 General Clinical Research Center.
-This study may utilize the General Clinical Research Center resources on a site by site basis for phlebotomy and preparation of blood for send out to the central laboratory and the NIDDK repository.
+This study may utilize the General Clinical Research Center resources on a site by site basis for phlebotomy and preparation of blood for send out to the central laboratory and the NIDDK repository. - 7.D.

-7.D.
 Radiation.
 Bone Imaging: Every person is exposed on a daily basis to a certain amount of background radiation originating from soil, rocks, outer space and within the body itself.
-Proposed DXA studies would expose females to <20 μ Sv, which is about the amount an individual receives over approximately 2 days from background radiation.
+Proposed DXA studies would expose females to <20 $\mu$ Sv, which is about the amount an individual receives over approximately 2 days from background radiation. - 7.E.

-7.E.
 Investigational Drugs/Devices.
-This study will not involve drugs or devices that have not been approved by the FDA.
+This study will not involve drugs or devices that have not been approved by the FDA. - 7.F.

-7.F.
 Investigational Pharmacy.
 Not applicable